 The 2004 European Film Award winners were selected by members of the European Film Academy, composed of approximately 1,600 film industry professionals from all over Europe.
 Its current president is German filmmaker Wim Wenders (The American Friend, Wings of Desire).

 The Jameson People’s Choice Awards, however, are voted on by the public.
-This year’s winners were Best Director Fatih Akin for the culture clash drama Head-On, Best Actor Daniel Brühl for Achim von Borries’ psychological “free love” German drama Love in Thoughts / Was nützt die Liebe in Gedanken, and Penélope Cruz for actor-director-screenwriter Sergio Castellitto’s Italian drama Don’t Move / Non ti muovere.
+Besides Best Director Fatih Akin for the culture clash drama Head-On, this year’s winners were Best Actor Daniel Brühl for Achim von Borries’ psychological “free love” German drama Love in Thoughts / Was nützt die Liebe in Gedanken, and Penélope Cruz for actor-director-screenwriter Sergio Castellitto’s Italian drama Don’t Move / Non ti muovere.

 “It’s important that we celebrate what is being done in film over here,” opined Cruz, who plays a destitute woman having an affair with a physician in Don’t Move.
-She should know what she’s talking about, as her Hollywood movies – among them All the Pretty Horses, Blow, and the aforementioned Vanilla Sky – seem to have been not quite worth celebrating.
+She should know what she’s talking about, as her Hollywood movies – among them All the Pretty Horses, Blow, and Vanilla Sky – seem to have been not quite worth celebrating.